 - Curated packages- These are available to customers with the EKS-A enterprise subscription.

-- For the purpose of this document, you don’t need to install these packages as cluster creation will succeed if authentication is not set up with some warnings which can be ignored.
+- For this document, you don’t need to install these packages, as cluster creation will succeed if authentication is not set up with some warnings that can be ignored.

-- Firewall ports and Services that need to be allowed.
+- Firewall ports and services need to be allowed.

-- If you are running Cilium in an environment that requires firewall rules to enable connectivity, you will have to add the respective firewall rules to ensure Cilium works properly.
+- If you run Cilium in an environment requiring firewall rules to enable connectivity, you must add the respective firewall rules to ensure Cilium works properly.

 Step 2: Installing the dependencies